 Go above and beyond what is expected

-Doing your job and delivering results will have a huge impact on your organization’s success, but going above and beyond what’s expected of you is on another level.
+Doing your job and delivering results will greatly impact your organization’s success.
+But, going above and beyond what’s expected of you is on another level.

-Delivering high performance and exceeding expectations will make you a valuable asset to the organization.
+Delivering well and exceeding expectations will make you a valuable asset to the organization.
 This will also dramatically upgrade you as a leader because you are always on the lookout for things that stretch you and your skills.

 Do world-class work even in menial things